 How to Apply

-- You will be taken on a tour of the school facility and classrooms, learn about our safety features, and have an opportunity for a meet and greet with some of our faculty and staff.
+- You will be taken on a tour of the school classrooms and facility, as you learn about the school safety and security features and have an opportunity for a meet and greet with some of faculty and staff.

-- Your child may be welcomed by a Student Ambassador, who will share his or her school experience.
-This allows the parents time to have a private visit with the Principal.
+- Your child will be welcomed by a Student Ambassador, who will share his or her own new school experience at KPHS with your daughter or son.
+This allows the parents a brief time to have a private visit with the Principal.

-- The visit will culminate in a meeting with the Head of School, who gets to know each student personally, spending time to learn about your family’s needs and history.
+- The visit will culminate in a brief meeting with the Head of School.
+She wants to know each student personally and she is always there when needed by students.
+Share with her your family’s needs and history, so she knows best how to help you.
 She will also discuss any financial aid or scholarship concerns your family may need.
-KPHS has worked out amazing things to help students attend.
+KPHS has worked out amazing things to help our students attend if parents are a part of that financial process.
+It is not a free public school.
+We do this together.
+Parents that truly love their children have always found a way to make it work here.

-Please include current varieties of any known testing records, such as:
+Please include current varieties of any of the known testing records you have, such as:

 - PSAT (preliminary SAT/National Merit Scholarship Qualifying Test)